clabe45/achievacity/README.md

 ### Scoring
 Score is calculated by performing a weighted average on the user's goals and routines.
 Each goal is valued as `1` (complete), `0.5` (partially complete), or `0` (incomplete), and each routine is marked as a percentage of how many times it was completed out of all the times it _could_ have been completed since the last scoring.

+## Why It Matters
+I started this app because I wasn't getting _nearly as much accomplished as I wanted to_.
+This app will allow others to get things done in a practical way.
+It will provide incentive and motivation to stick with their ideas, making their hopes reality.
+Who knows?
+It might even turn into a contest between friends to see who has done better at achieving their goals!
+Either way, this goal of this project is for others to be able to track and do their routines and goals effectively.

+*Plus it's open source.*

 ## Development
-This project is hot off the press (and very much a work in progress)!
-If you would like to get involved, please check out [its future](.dev) and [CONTRIBUTING.md](CONTRIBUTING.md)!
+If you would like to get involved, please check out [CONTRIBUTING.md](CONTRIBUTING.md)!
 You can also join the Slack [Achievacity Team](https://join.slack.com/t/achievacity/shared_invite/enQtNDEyNjM2ODQ3OTIxLWVlOTYxOGNiODAwOWJmNGI3MDFlOWZlZWI5MGMxZTZjYmM4NGMzMmQyMzFjMWUzMGNkYzE0MmEyNjM3ZmQxMjA)!